Alan N. Shapiro: Lectures

+Science fiction

+In a 10-page review-essay of his book Star Trek: Technologies of Disappearance, the journal Science Fiction Studies called his book one of the most original works in the field of science fiction theory.
+See also the extensive discussions of Star Trek: Technologies of Disappearance in Csicsery-Ronay's major reference work on science fiction studies, in The Routledge Companion to Science Fiction and in The Yearbook of English Studies.

+Life

 Shapiro was accepted at age 15 as an undergraduate student at the Massachusetts Institute of Technology (MIT).
 He studied at MIT for 2 years.
 He received his B.A. from Cornell University, where he studied government and European Intellectual History.
 He has an M.A. in sociology from New York University (NYU).
-In a 10-page review-essay of his book Star Trek: Technologies of Disappearance, the journal Science Fiction Studies called his book one of the most original works in the field of science fiction theory.
-See also the extensive discussions of Star Trek: Technologies of Disappearance in Csicsery-Ronay's major reference work on science fiction studies, in The Routledge Companion to Science Fiction and in The Yearbook of English Studies.
+In April 2024, he was awarded a Ph.D. in Artistic and Media Research from the Faculty of Language and Cultural Studies of the Carl von Ossietzky University of Oldenburg, Germany.

+Shapiro's thinking was shaped very much by his participation in the student movement in Bologna, Italy in the late 1970s.

-Shapiro has lived almost exactly half of his life in the United States (32 years), and half in Europe (31 years—mostly in Germany, but also some years in Italy, Switzerland and France).
+Shapiro has lived almost exactly half of his life in the United States (32 years), and half in Europe (36 years—mostly in Germany, but also some years in Italy, Switzerland and France).